regisaslewis/hour-counter/readme.md

 3) Sorting by ID in the database, instead of date/time, seems like it will lead to a messy database if things are added in out of order.
 4) Entries outside of actual dates are still permissable in Post and Edit datebox and Edit timebox fields.
     - I think I fixed it?
 I can't reproduce the issue.
+    - Non-numbers and negative numbers are still allowed, maybe switch to what can be posted instead of what cannot.